 Custom C code symbols

 For charts that do not qualify for JIT mode, Stateflow generates C code with debugging support.
 The C code is built into an executable file that is used during simulation.

 To gain optimal performance for charts that do not qualify for JIT mode, turn off debugging using this command.

 After you run this command, these charts do not have debugging, animation, or run-time error checking.

-To simulate your model more quickly, disable options as described in the steps that follow:
+To simulate your model more quickly, disable the following options as described.

 During model simulation, any open charts with animation enabled take longer to simulate.
 If you keep all charts closed, you can speed up the simulation.